UKPLab/sentence-transformers/README.md

 ## Multitask Training
 This code allows multi-task learning with training data from different datasets and with different loss-functions.
-More documentation will follow soon.
+For an example, see [examples/training_multi-task.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training_multi-task.py).

 ## Application Examples